|Back to Main Print This Page Email to a Friend|

-- Women who are pregnant or who may become pregnant within 30 days of vaccination.
-(Women who are pregnant and not immunized should receive the first dose of the vaccine upon completion of their pregnancy.)
+- Women who are pregnant or who may become pregnant within 30 days of vaccination (women who are pregnant and not immunized should receive the first dose of the vaccine upon completion of their pregnancy)

-- People whose immune systems are compromised by disease or drugs (such as after organ transplantation).
+- People whose immune systems are compromised by disease or drugs (such as after organ transplantation)

-Patients who cannot be vaccinated but who are exposed to chickenpox receive immune globulin antibodies against varicella virus.
+People who cannot be vaccinated but who are exposed to chickenpox receive immune globulin antibodies against varicella virus.
 This helps prevent complications of the disease if they become infected.

-Side Effects.
-Most side effects are mild and include pain at the injection site and low-grade fever.
+Side Effects; Most side effects are mild and include pain at the injection site and a low-grade fever.
 In rare cases, the vaccine may produce a mild rash within about a month of the vaccination, which can transmit chickenpox to others.
 Individuals who have recently been vaccinated should avoid close contact with anyone who might be susceptible to severe complications from chickenpox until the risk for a rash passes.

 The herpes zoster (shingles) vaccine (Zostavax) is a stronger version of the chickenpox vaccine.
-It was originally approved in 2006 for adults age 60 years and older.
+It was originally approved in 2006 for adults ages 60 years and older.
 In 2011, the FDA lowered the recommended age for Zostavax to 50.
 Because the vaccine contains live virus, it is not recommended for people with weakened immune systems.

-Although the shingles vaccine is approved for adults age 50 and older, the CDC still recommends it for routine use in those age 60 and older.
+Although the shingles vaccine is approved for adults age 50 and older, the CDC still recommends it for routine use in those ages 60 and older.
 Many insurance companies do not pay for the shot for adults younger than age 60.
 However, some insurance companies are now covering the vaccine for adults in their 50s.
 Check with your insurance company about coverage.
 There is no maximum age for getting the vaccine.

 Varicella-Zoster Immune Globulin